Public ArtsCamp registration opens February 11th at 9 AM.

 This application is for the student to complete.
 All communication should be through the candidate and not the parent/guardian.
 The ArtsCamp Counselor program is designed to prepare students for applying for jobs in the future, and we want to encourage candidates who show initiative and maturity by being responsible for all stages of this process.

-Registration for AfterSchool Arts Immersion 2019-2020 opens online at 9am on April 1st, 2019.
+Registration for AfterSchool Arts Immersion 2020-2021 opens online at 9am on April 8th, 2020.
 An online application form will be made available on this page.
 Families currently enrolled in the program will be invited to re-enroll in the week prior to April 1st.
+This application will be sent via email.

-- For the 2019-2020 year The ArtsCenter is offering transportation via school buses from all CHCCS schools
+- The ArtsCenter offers transportation via school buses from all CHCCS schools

 - The positions are offered on first-come first-serve basis